Environmental Justice Subscribe

 Lights for Lima NYC Vigil on December 7, 2014

 CALL FOR STRONG ACTION BY WORLD GOVERNMENTS ON CLIMATE CHANGE VOICES OF FAITH CANDLELIGHT VIGIL SUNDAY, DECEMBER 7 at 4:00 PM UNION SQUARE Vigils will be taking place in Washington, London, Sydney, and around the world.Learn More.
 World leaders will be meeting in Lima, Peru, on December 1-12, for the UN Climate Change Conference (COP20/CMP10).
 They’ll be working to establish the fundamentals of a strong, global agreement to reduce greenhouse gas emissions – an agreement that we hope will then be finalized in Paris in 2015.
-These leaders need to know that we're holding their work in our thoughts, meditations and prayers.
-As they start ...
+These leaders need to know that ...

 Climate Change and Elections